 Just keep a tub of ice cream in your freezer and the Pedro Ximenex at room temperature and you are good to go whenever the craving takes hold.
-In it’s very simplest form, this dessert can be ready in 2 minutes flat.
+In it’s very simplest form, this affogato dessert can be ready in 2 minutes flat:

-Bonus – the boozy fruit keeps for weeks in the fridge, so make a double batch and enjoy for a while to come.
+The boozy fruit keeps for weeks in the fridge, so make a double batch and enjoy this speedy dessert for a while to come.

 Sherry Affogato Variations

 Where to start.
-There are so many ways this simple base recipe for affogato can be varied.
+There are so many ways this simple sherry affogato recipe can be varied.